Watagon/learning-freeswitch/README.md

 But for the scope of this learning material we will concentrate on the diaplan and lua module.

-Roughtly, the dialplan specifies what should be done when a call arrives.
+Roughly, the dialplan specifies what should be done when a call arrives.

 Based on parameters like the destination number it decides what actions (answer, refuse, play audio file, send fax etc) should be performed.